 - "White Flag" is even more amazing played live, where Damon comes out at the end waving a giant white flag.
 Cue the audience going nuts.

-- "To Binge" is also incredibly beautiful, as is "Empire Ants".
+- "Empire Ants" is incredibly beautiful, as is "To Binge".

 - "Cloud of Unknowing".
 If it can make Murdoc tear up, you know it's powerful.
 When it's played live, it's even more heartbreaking and awestriking.

 - "Glitter Freeze" is purely instrumental save samples, with some absolutely wild synths.